volkamerlab/OpenCADDSuperpositionBenchmark/data/README.md

 3. The *.csv files in the OpenCADD_results folder:

     These are the results of the last stage of the benchmark.
-    Theseus and MDA used Clustal Omega for the sequence alignments.
+    Theseus and MDA used Clustal Omega for the sequence alignments and the calculations were performed on one chain.

 ## figures: